HSA vs. FSA: Which makes sense for you?

 The benefits you’ll get from signing up for an FSA include:

 - You’ll save the full amount of the taxes you’d otherwise have paid on the money you contribute to an FSA.
-If you’re a high-income earner, this can be as much as 37%.

 - You can use the funds for a wide array of medical expenses, ranging from contact lens solutions to LASIK surgery.